Is Bill Gates being frugal just because he doesn’t buy as many cars as he can afford? Not really: if he wanted another car, I’m sure he would buy one.

 Please note the absence of whineyness here.
 We live in a world where the media promotes consumerism and victimhood and, let’s be honest, we humans don’t need much encouragement to feel sorry for ourselves.
 Everybody got problems.

 The way compounding works and the shape of the J curve means that you have to do some penny pinching in the early years to be rich later on.
-Like The Terminator, this law of the universe can not be bargained with, it can not be reasoned with.
+Like The Terminator, this law of the universe can not be bargained with.
 It must be accepted and internalised.

 When I was in my 20s stockpicking was so exciting that it made me look down the back of the sofa for any spare pennies to invest (I exaggerate but only slightly).
 A few years later I felt the same way about clearing the mortgage… why would I buy more shite when I could

 say fuck you to the bank own my house outright AND get a guaranteed return equivalent to 10% pre-tax?